wpengine/headless-docs/atlas-search/public-api/find.md

 - `documents` - an array of search documents with fields:
   - `id` is unique id of the document in the index
   - `score` is a relevance score, which determines how closely each document matches the query
-  - `sort` is an array associated with a document.
-The first element represents the sorting score or relevance score of the document.
-The second element represents a timestamp or any other value used for sorting.

 ## Advanced Usage